tiprankstipranks

 The Company has incurred, and may incur in the future, significant indebtedness, and may in the future issue additional equity or debt securities, including in connection with mergers or acquisitions, which may impact the manner in which it conducts business or the Company's access to external sources of liquidity.
 The potential issuance of such securities may limit the Company's ability to implement elements of its business strategy and may have a dilutive effect on earnings.

-As described in Note H, Long-Term Debt and Financing Arrangements, of the Notes to Consolidated Financial Statements in Item 8, the Company has a five-year $2.5 billion committed credit facility and a $1.5 billion syndicated 364-Day Credit Agreement.
-No amounts were outstanding against any of these facilities on December 30, 2023.
-As of December 30, 2023, the Company had $7.3 billion of indebtedness, including $6.2 billion of principal and $1.1 billion of commercial paper borrowings.
+As described in Note G, Long-Term Debt and Financing Arrangements, of the Notes to Consolidated Financial Statements in Item 8, the Company has a five-year $2.25 billion committed credit facility and a $1.25 billion syndicated 364-day credit agreement.
+No amounts were outstanding against any of these facilities on December 28, 2024.
+As of December 28, 2024, the Company had $6.2 billion principal amount of indebtedness.
 The instruments and agreements governing certain of the Company's current indebtedness contain requirements or restrictive covenants that include, among other things: - a limitation on creating liens on certain property of the Company and its subsidiaries;- a restriction on entering into certain sale-leaseback transactions;- customary events of default, including repayment of all amounts outstanding in the event of the occurrence and continuance of an event of default; and - maintenance of a specified financial ratio.
-The Company has an interest coverage covenant that must be maintained to permit continued access to its committed credit facilities.
-The interest coverage ratio tested for covenant compliance compares adjusted Earnings Before Interest, Taxes, Depreciation and Amortization to adjusted net Interest Expense ("Adjusted EBITDA"/"Adjusted Net Interest Expense"); such adjustments to interest or EBITDA include, but are not limited to, removal of non-cash interest expense and stock-based compensation expense.
-Subject to certain adjustments for portions of the 2023 and 2024 fiscal year periods as detailed below, the interest coverage ratio must not be less than 3.5 times and is computed quarterly, on a rolling twelve months (last twelve months) basis.
-In February 2023, the Company entered into amendments to its credit facilities described above to: (a) amend the definition of Adjusted EBITDA to allow for additional adjustment addbacks, not to exceed $500 million in the aggregate, for amounts incurred during each four fiscal quarter period beginning with the period ending in the third quarter of 2023 through the period ending in the second quarter of 2024, and (b) amend the minimum interest coverage ratio to not less than 1.5 to 1.0 times computed quarterly, on a rolling twelve months (last twelve months) basis, for the period from and including the third quarter of 2023 through the second quarter of 2024.
-The minimum interest coverage ratio will revert back to 3.5 times for periods after the second quarter of 2024.
-The Company was compliant with its debt covenant requirements in each of the 2023 quarterly measurement periods.
+The Company has an interest coverage covenant in each of its 364-day credit agreement and five-year credit agreement that must be maintained to permit continued access to its committed credit facilities.
+The interest coverage ratio tested for covenant compliance compares adjusted Earnings Before Interest, Taxes, Depreciation and Amortization to adjusted net Interest Expense ("Adjusted EBITDA"/"Adjusted Net Interest Expense").
+The Company must maintain, for each period of four consecutive fiscal quarters of the Company, an interest coverage ratio of not less than 3.50 to 1.00, provided that the Company is only required to maintain an interest coverage ratio of not less than (i) 1.50 to 1.00 for any four fiscal quarter period ending on or before the end of the Company's second fiscal quarter of 2024, and (ii) 2.50 to 1.00 for any four fiscal quarter period ending after the Company's second fiscal quarter of 2024 through and including the Company's second fiscal quarter of 2025.
+For purposes of calculating the Company's compliance with the interest coverage ratio, as defined in each credit agreement, the Company is permitted to increase EBITDA to allow for additional adjustment addbacks incurred prior to the end of the Company's second fiscal quarter of 2025, provided that (A) the sum of the applicable adjustment addbacks incurred through and including the Company's second fiscal quarter of 2024 may not exceed $500 million in the aggregate, and (B) the sum of the applicable adjustment addbacks incurred from the Company's third fiscal quarter of 2024 through and including the Company's second fiscal quarter of 2025 may not exceed $250 million in the aggregate; provided, further, that the sum of the applicable adjustment addbacks for any four consecutive fiscal quarter period may not exceed $500 million in the aggregate.
+The Company was compliant with its debt covenant requirements during its 2024 fiscal year.
 Management does not believe it is reasonably likely the Company will breach this covenant.
 Failure to maintain these ratios could adversely affect further access to liquidity.
 Future instruments and agreements governing indebtedness may impose other restrictive conditions or covenants.
 Such covenants could restrict the Company in the manner in which it conducts business and operations as well as in the pursuit of its business strategy.

 Debt & Financing - Risk 2